 There are a few things regarding health that you need to be knowledgeable about to keep your herd as healthy as possible.

-While you do this, making sure that the food and water containers are also waste-free and clean is also a task that should be done.
+While you do this, make sure the food and water containers are also waste-free and clean.
+Water containers in particular, need to be wiped down so they don’t get a slime buildup.

 Let us start with the pros: